The Legend of Kyrandia: Malcolm's Revenge: Plot

 Years before Fables and Fiends, Malcolm lived a simple childhood guided by his good conscience Stewart and his evil conscience Gunther.
 As Malcolm grew, he slowly began to be unruly and playing tricks, which Stewart disapproved of Gunther advising him to do.
 Eventually the two consciences fought over control of Malcolm, resulting in Stewart being cast away and Gunther taking sole control in guiding Malcolm.
 Over the years, Malcolm continued to cause trouble, before becoming the court jester for King William and Queen Catherine of Kyrandia.
 After the royal rulers were murdered, Malcolm was wrongly accused of the crime, causing him to retaliate against the kingdom until his defeat at the hands of Brandon, William's and Catherine's son, and Kallak, leader of the kingdom's magic users known as Mystics.

 Imprisoned as a statue by a spell he tried to use, Malcolm was dumped in a junkyard outside the castle, until a storm frees him following the events of Hand of Fate.
 Seeking revenge, Malcolm begins working to find a way off of Kyrandia, knowing his return will attract unwanted attention and efforts to imprison him.
-Finding the means to travel to the Isle of Cats, Malcolm secures the aid of a pirate captain by securing a magical spell that can turn people into anthropomorphic mice.
+Finding the means to travel to the Isle of Cats, Malcolm recruits the aid of a pirate captain by securing a magical spell that can turn people into anthropomorphic mice.
 With the pirates' aid, Malcolm storms back to Kyrandia, only to be betrayed by them.
 Deeming him too great a problem, Brandon and Kallak punish Malcolm by sending him to the edge of the world.